 Landing a hot air balloon is both an art and a science.
 The science is getting the balloon to the ground with a soft landing, the art is having happy land owners and spot with easy access for balloon retrieval.

-The owner of the property came out of his house enamored by the hot air balloon.
+The property owner came out of his house enamored by the hot air balloon.
 Although he said we could land on his property, the wind moved us to a perfect spot on the road right next to his fenced in yard.

 We came right over the fence and landed the balloon softly on the side of the road.
-Whenever you land a hot air balloon people show up.
-Over 10 people came out of their homes to see the balloon up close.
+Whenever you land a hot air balloon, people show up.
+Over ten people came out of their homes to see the balloon up close.

-How we see it, is the more people that show up, the more help we have!
+How we see it is the more people show up, the more help we have!
 Over the next 10 minutes, we deflated the balloon, packed it up, and put everything away in the trailer.